conda/conda/docs/source/admin-guide/install/index.rst

 * For Anaconda---300 MB disk space to download Anaconda plus another 300 MB to install it.

-  [@cio-docs] We assumed the above requirements for Miniconda and Anaconda referred to disk space, so added that info for clarity.
-  Elsewhere in the source content, it said "The full Anaconda package requires 3 GB of available disk space."
-This doesn't match the above 600 MB (300 + 300).
-Which is correct?

 * Windows, macOS or Linux.